zamazan4ik/awesome-pgo/article/article.md

 |---|---|---|---|---|
 | Symbolicator | 27 Mib | 136 Mib | 33 Mib | ~5x |

+From my perspective, BOLT has the following problems:

+* BOLT [does not](https://github.com/llvm/llvm-project/issues/72205) support many major operating systems like Windows, macOS, *BSD.
+The only supported platform is Linux (ELF), even 32 bit ELF [is not supported](https://github.com/llvm/llvm-project/issues/70328).
+If Linux is the only target platform for you - it's fine.
+For many existing applications it's not the case - we need to support multiple operating systems.
+Unfortuantely, BOLT developers are not very interested in supporting other OS in BOLT - Facebook (the major contributor to BOLT) cares only about Linux platform because Facebook's main case for BOLT - optimizing their servers fleet, not consumer applications.
+Chances for contributing support for operating systems are pretty low, IMHO.
+* BOLT [supports](https://github.com/llvm/llvm-project/blob/main/bolt/README.md#input-binary-requirements) only x86-64 and AArch64 architectures, AArch64 implementation is less tested than x86-64.
+Since BOLT works as a disassembler it means if you want to apply BOLT to other architectures like RISC-V or something like that - you need to carefully patch BOLT for that.
+Chances for the upstream support for other architectures are also quite low - Facebook dev team does not care much about it.
+* Limited support for languages.
+For C, C++ and Rust binaries BOLT works well.
+However, for other languages you can meet different problems.
+Let's take a look on Golang support for LLVM BOLT: [GitHub issue](https://github.com/golang/go/issues/49031#issuecomment-1837418788) - unfortunately for now there is no way to use BOLT with Go binaries.
+And once again - upstream developers are not very interested in such functionality.
+This is quite strage because performance results are promising: [YouTube timestamp](https://www.youtube.com/watch?v=AT-ttb6VwRA&t=402s).
+* Memory consumption.
+During the profile conversion via `perf2bolt` or the instrumentation phase - in [both](https://github.com/llvm/llvm-project/issues/62320) [cases](https://github.com/llvm/llvm-project/issues/61711) BOLT can be memory hungry.
+This problem can be only partially mitigated: the case with PGO profile conversion can be resolved with using smaller profiles (but it's not suitable option if you have no ability to collect a representative small profile - completely real-life case if you are trying to optimize a long-running process with multiple steps inside); instrumentation phase can be "patched" with [using](https://github.com/llvm/llvm-project/issues/61711#issuecomment-1484246795) `-strict=0` option (but it disables some optimizations in BOLT).
+During my BOLT tests I did another trick - just threw money into my PC and got from a friend an additional 16 Gib RAM :)
+* Broken binaries.
+Sometimes after BOLTing an application crashes.
+There are multiple examples like [MySQL](https://github.com/llvm/llvm-project/issues/62307), [Clang](https://github.com/llvm/llvm-project/issues/60045), [ananicy-cpp](https://github.com/llvm/llvm-project/issues/73992), a shared library [issue](https://github.com/llvm/llvm-project/issues/64634).
+I am not saying that your binary will be broken as well, I just warned you about the issue - be ready for that.

 BOLT is already integrated into the optimization pipelines in several projects:

 * Rustc: [GitHub PR](https://github.com/rust-lang/rust/pull/116352)